-The programme offers three special features:
+The IB Diploma Programme offers three special features:

-Creativity, Action, Service (CAS)
+Creativity, Activity, Service (CAS)

-All diploma candidates are examined in a second language.
+Group 2 - It is a requirement of the programme that students study at least one subject from group 2.
 The principal aim for the subjects in group 2 is to enable students to use the language in a range of contexts and for many purposes; the courses focus on written and spoken communication.
-Second language learners with previous experience can study Hindi B. Beginners with no previous experience in a particular language can study that language at the Ab Initio level.
-French Ab is offered at DYPIS.
+Second language learners with previous experience can study language B. Beginners with no previous experience in a particular language can study that language at the Ablnitio level.

 Group 3 - Individuals and Societies

 Group 5- Mathematics

 Group 6- Arts

 This includes Visual Arts, with emphasis placed on practical production by the student and exploration of a range of creative work in a global context.

 Students shall be required to take one subject from each of the first 5 groups and select an additional subject either from Group 6 or from Group 3/ Group 4.
 Three of the subjects need to be taken at a Higher Level and three at a Standard Level.
 Therefore students need to keep in mind their future career aspirations while selecting the subjects and the levels.
-The School's Academic Directors shall assist the child and the parent in this regard.
+The school shall assist the child and the parent in this regard.

-Award of the Diploma,
+Award of the Diploma

-Each examined subject is graded on a scale of 1 (minimum) to 7(maximum).
-The award of the diploma requires students to meet defined standards and conditions including a minimum total of 24 points and a satisfactory completion of the Extended Essay, Theory of Knowledge course (TOK) and CAS (Creativity, Action, Service) activities.
+Each examined subject is graded on a scale oi 1 (minimum) to 7(maximum).
+The award of the diploma requires students to meet defined standards and conditions including a minimum total of 24 points and a satisfactory completion of the Extended Essay, Theory 0t Knowledge course (TOK) and CAS (Creativib/, Activity, Service) activities.
 The maximum score of 45 includes three points for the combination of the Extended Essay and TOK.

 College and Career Counseling

-Our former IB Diploma students have received offers from some of the leading universities in U.S.A., U.K., Canada, Australia and India.
+Our IB Diploma students have received offers from some of the leading universities in U.S.A., U.K., Canada, Australia and India.